The Surfaris: Disbanding and reformation

 The band released a series of records, with two other singles, "Surfer Joe" and "Point Panic" (another group-composed instrumental), having an impact on the charts.
 Point Panic is a renowned surfing venue in Hawaii after which the song was named.

 The original 1963 membership remained intact until August 1965 when Connolly departed before their Japanese tour.
 Ken Forssi replaced him on bass for the tour.
 Fuller resigned after the tour and the band folded in early 1966.
 Forssi joined the group and was the bass player for their "It Ain't Me, Babe" LP recorded at Capitol Records in Studio A in late Spring and early Summer of 1965.
 He died from a brain tumor in 1998.

 Pat Connolly left the music business in 1965.

 Ron Wilson died of a brain aneurysm on May 12, 1989, one month short of his 45th birthday.
-Wilson had released an album of his songs, entitled Lost In The Surf, on Bennet House Records of Grass Valley, California, which was recorded in June 1987.
+Wilson had released an album of his songs, titled Lost In The Surf, on Bennet House Records of Grass Valley, California, which was recorded in June 1987.
 A very small number of cassettes of this album were produced.
 Lost in the Surf included a cover of "Louie Louie", complete with Scottish bagpipes.

 Jim Pash, who played saxophone in the earlier formation and was later a guitarist, died April 29, 2005, of heart failure at age 56.

 Jim Fuller co-founded the Surfaris in 61' with Connolly.
 The band reformed in 81' with Pash and Berryhill but in 1983 Berryhill left the band because neither Pash nor Fuller wanted Berryhill's wife to join the band as bassist.
 By the mid-'80s, Fuller's The Surfaris added new players, such as Kelly Lammers, Robert Watson, Jay Truax, Paul Johnson (Mr. Moto), and Dave Raven, among others.
 These new band members remain in The Surfaris today.

 However, in 1986 John P. Reisman took over management of the Fuller/Pash version of 'The Surfaris'.
 In 1987, the manager engaged the band with Columbia Pictures 'New Gidget Show' and in 1987 recorded the cut 'Bred to Shred' for the episode (Jim Pash: Producer; John Reisman; Engineer).
 The full band with the latest lineup appeared in the production.
 Just prior to that Chris Pritchard was in the lineup on vocals and guitar.
 During that period the manager focused on fairs and festivals, playing for audiences of ten to one hundred thousand at times.
 However, the band did continue to play clubs to bring the music to as many venues as possible.
 Bill Silva Entertainment during this period of management known as Fahn & Silva Entertainment handled the contracting.